Consent in Criminal Law

 What is Consent

 As it is commonly understood, consent is an intentional, free-willed action.
 It involves the deliberate use of reasoning based on a comprehension of the moral ramifications and importance of the action.
 It consists of three parts: the free application of one's physical and mental faculties.
-However, the term "consent" is not defined in the IPC.
+However, the term "consent" is not defined in the Indian Penal Code.
 However, Section 90 of the IPC discusses what constitutes non-consent.
 It uses a negative phrase to describe consent.
 According to this, consent is not given if it is provided by someone afraid of getting hurt, believes something is not true, is intoxicated, is not of sound mind or is a child under the age of 12 (unless the context makes it clear otherwise) and cannot understand the nature or consequences of the act they are consenting to.

 Exceptions to Consent